June 19, 2019

 "We meet patients when they're at their sickest and most vulnerable," Anderson says.
 "It can be a chaotic and scary time, and we strive to be the familiar face, the constant, in a complex process that involves many providers.
 Bert, with Cathy always by his side, is absolutely a fighter."

-According to cardiothoracic surgeon Travis Abicht, MD, who performed Bert's heart transplant, "Without a doubt, the team was the key to Bert's recovery.
+According to the cardiothoracic surgeon who performed Bert's heart transplant, "Without a doubt, the team was the key to Bert's recovery.
 We have worked extremely hard to form the best possible team, and the result is care that is second to none.
 Doing our best to ensure patients' success is what we're here for."

 Care close to home